👉 TAP TO SAVE 30% WITH CODE NEW

 Sheehan was one of just three pitchers to have a BAA under .200, a FIP under 3.00, and a K-BB rate above 23% over at least 70 innings last season.
 The other two were your two Cy Young award winners, Paul Skenes and Tarik Skubal.
 Pretty elite company right there.
 Sheehan was also one of just three pitchers to have a whiff rate and chase rate both in the 90th percentile or higher.

-Jac Caglianone Goes Hits 40 HR with 120 RBI
+Jac Caglianone Hits 40 HR with 120 RBI

-With Caglianone, the power upside is massive, even if the quality of contact metrics weren't exactly elite.
-Caglianone did have a solid 12% barrel rate, 89.4 mph AVG EV, and 42.4% hard-hit rate, but those metrics were limited by his overly aggressive approach leading to too many weak hit balls, many of which he chased outside the zone.
+With Caglianone, the power upside is massive, even if the quality of contact metrics wasn't exactly elite.
+Caglianone did have a solid 12% barrel rate, 89.4 mph AVG EV, and 42.4% hard-hit rate, but those metrics were limited by his overly aggressive approach, leading to too many weak hit balls, many of which he chased outside the zone.

 The chase rate has always been the main issue for Caglianone, dating back to his days at the University of Florida.
 He made solid contact at a 84.7% zone and 73.2% overall rate last season with the Royals, but a 38.5% chase rate wasn't doing him any favors.

-If he can become a bit more patient and wait for his pitch to drive, Caglianone could quickly turn into a middle of the order masher and top-notch run producer, especially if he's going to be hitting 5th behind Maikel Garcia, Bobby Witt Jr., Vinnie Pasquantino, and Salvador Perez.
-Kansas City moving the fences in is an added bonus as well.
+If he can become a bit more patient and wait for his pitch to drive, Caglianone could quickly turn into a middle-of-the-order masher and top-notch run producer, especially if he's going to be hitting 5th behind Maikel Garcia, Bobby Witt Jr., Vinnie Pasquantino, and Salvador Perez.
+Kansas City moving the fences in is a bonus as well.

 Chase Burns Leads The National League in Strikeouts